Assistance with State Programs

 • Additional Low Income Medicare Beneficiary Program (ALMB)

 A household’s income determines which category they qualify for.
 All three programs pay towards your Medicare Part B premiums.
 QMB also pays Medicare co-pays and deductibles on Medicare-covered services.
 It does not cost anything to apply for or receive benefits from these programs.
-To see the guidelines for the Medical Savings Program, click here.
+For more information, program guidelines, and applications for the Medical Savings Program, click here.

 HUSKY A – This insurance provides Connecticut children and their parents or a relative caregiver with incomes at or below 201% of the Federal Poverty Level and pregnant women may be eligible for HUSKY A